KxSystems/docs/docs/ref/deltas.md

 -   `x` is a numeric or temporal atom of the same type as `y`

 returns differences between consecutive pairs of items of `y`.
-Note `deltas` is ambivalent: can be applied as unary or binary.
+Note `deltas` is variadic: it can be applied as unary or binary.

 Where applied as